 - Check if you need a visa to enter Denmark

-- Take a covid test 48 hours before entry (not if recovered or vaccinated)
+- Take a covid test upon arrival (not if recovered or vaccinated)

 - Follow all COVID-19 health protocols while in Denmark